 Communication skills become better only by practice.
 Your brain needs the training to organize your thoughts and put them in the correct order.
 A great way to start is by writing.
 Writing will help you to organize your thoughts, and it will eventually improve the way to express your thoughts.

 If you’re confident enough, start a YouTube channel and try to talk to a camera.
 It will be difficult in the beginning.
 Eventually, you’ll improve.
 If you want proof, go and look at the very first videos from your favorite YouTube channels.
-Almost everyone starts crappy.
+Almost everyone starts with crappy videos.
 But eventually, everyone improves as they train their brains many times.

 One more way to improve your communication skills is to hang out with people who are great at communication, or who want to develop their communication skills.

 You can join a Toastmasters group in your area if you can.
 That will really help a lot in taking your skills to the next level.
-I’m planning to join the Toastmasters club since I do have a lot of scope for improvement.
+I’m also trying to up my communication skills as I do have a lot of scope for improvement.

 6. Become a Side Hustler Before You Go Full-time